 Liquidity of Futures Contracts.
 In connection with the Fund's use of futures, the Advisor will determine and pursue all steps that are necessary and advisable to ensure compliance with the Commodity Exchange Act and the rules and regulations promulgated thereunder.
 Futures positions may be illiquid because certain commodity exchanges limit fluctuations in certain futures contract prices during a single day (each a "daily limit").
 During a single trading day, no trades may be executed at prices beyond such daily limits.
 Once the price of a particular futures contract has increased or decreased by an amount equal to the daily limit, positions in that contract can neither be entered into nor liquidated unless traders are willing to effect trades at or within the limit.
 Futures prices have occasionally moved beyond the daily limits for several consecutive days with little or no trading.
 Over-the-counter instruments generally are not as liquid as instruments traded on recognized exchanges.
 These constraints could prevent the Fund from promptly liquidating unfavorable positions, thereby subjecting the Fund to substantial losses.
 In addition, the Commodity Futures Trading Commission and various exchanges limit the number of positions that the Fund may indirectly hold or control in particular commodities.

 Illiquidity.
 Derivative instruments, especially when traded in large amounts, may not always be liquid.
 In such cases, in volatile markets the Fund may not be able to close out a position without incurring a loss.
 Daily limits on price fluctuations and speculative position limits on exchanges on which the Fund may conduct its transactions in derivative instruments may prevent profitable liquidation of positions, subjecting the Fund to potentially greater losses.

 Call Options.
-The seller (writer) of a call option which is covered (i.e., the writer holds the underlying security) assumes the risk of a decline in the market price of the underlying security below the purchase price of the underlying security above the exercise price of the option.
-The seller of an uncovered call option assumes the risk of a theoretically unlimited increase in the market price of the underlying security above the exercise price of the option.
-The seller of an uncovered call option assumes the risk of a theoretically unlimited increase in the market price of the underlying security above the exercise price of the option.
-The buyer of a call option assumes the risk of losing its entire investment in the call option.
+The seller (writer) of a call option which is covered (i.e., the writer holds the underlying security) assumes the risk of a decline in the market price of the underlying security below the purchase price of the underlying security less the premium received, and gives up the opportunity for gain on the underlying security above the exercise price of the option.
+The seller of an uncovered call option assumes the risk of a theoretically unlimited increase in the market price of the underlying security above the exercise price of the risk of losing its entire investment in the call option.
+However, if the buyer of a call option assumes the risk of losing its entire investment in the call option.
 However, if the buyer of the call sells short the underlying security, the loss on the call will be offset in whole or in part by gain on the short sale of the underlying security.

 Put Options.
 The seller (writer) of a put option which is covered (i.e., the writer has a short position in the underlying security) assumes the risk of an increase in the market price of the underlying security above the sales price (in establishing the short position) of the underlying security plus the premium received, and gives up the opportunity for gain on the short position for values of the underlying security below the exercise price of the option.
 The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below the exercise price of the option.
-The seller of an uncovered put option.
 The buyer of a put option assumes the risk of losing its entire investment in the put option.
 However, if the buyer of the put holds the underlying security, the loss on the put will be offset in whole or in part by any gain on the underlying security.